Yash-Baranwal26/Billipedia/README.md

-A Responsive website which shows a list of billionaire
+Billipedia is a responsive website which shows the list of billionaires of different countries.